 A Brief History of Money – From Ancient Times to the Digital Age

 An early form of money was called commodity money, which was used back in ancient agricultural societies.
-This primitive means of payment – also known as ‘shell money’ – usually involved a product that also has an intrinsic value of its own in addition to its exchange value.
+This primitive means of payment – also known as ‘shell money’ – usually involves a product with an intrinsic value of its own in addition to its exchange value.
 For instance, clams, grain or cattle could also be consumed.
 The drawback of this type of currency was that it had no universally accepted value.
 This changed with the introduction of precious metals as a means of payment because their value could be accepted as relatively stable.

 However, the development of coins was a fairly long process, and it is highly likely that different types of coins were adopted independently of each other.
 The Lydians in Asia Minor were the first to introduce coins in the middle of the 7th century B.C.
 Up until the 19th century, all sorts of coins, such as hellers, groschen or thalers, were used in German-speaking countries.